EU Democracy Reform Observatory

 Papers

-How do we modernise democracy in the EU?
+How can we update the EU’s operating system in order modernise democracy and improve governance in the European Union?
 What is the state and prospects of participatory democracy in this context?
 How can representative and participatory democracy work together?
 How can we make the best out of the outcomes of the Conference on the Future of Europe?
-Is there any room and appetite to reform the EU treaties?
+Is there any room and appetite to reform the EU treaties in view of a potential EU enlargement to 30+ members?
 With our publications, we seek to spark and shape ideas about modernising European democracy through in-depth and outside-of-the-box research, analysis, debate, and policy discussion.

 Events & Multimedia